Romulo-Moraes/Romulo-Moraes/README.md

 </div>

 <h2>R-matrix 💻</h2>
-This is a application for terminal written in Rust that simulates a matrix on screen with customization features, the matrix's characters and background can have their colors changed.
-There're also costumizations for the application's behaviors, you can change the delay that new chains of characters are created on screen and how quick such chains are pulled down to generate the matrix effect.
+This is a application for terminal written in Rust that simulates a matrix on screen with customization features, the matrix characters and background can have their colors changed.
+There are also costumizations for the application's behaviors, you can change the required amount of time to create new character chains  on screen and how quickly such chains are pulled down to generate the matrix effect.
 This project already existed written in the C programming language, however, was used by me to learn a bit more about Rust.

 <h2>Rclock 🕐</h2>